 As required by HIPAA, HHS has issued privacy and security regulations that extensively regulate the use and disclosure of individually identifiable health-related information and require covered entities, including health plans and most healthcare providers, to implement administrative, physical and technical practices to protect the security of individually identifiable health information that is electronically maintained or transmitted.
 Business associates (entities that handle protected health information for or on behalf of covered entities) are subject to direct liability for violation of applicable provisions of the regulations.
-In addition, a covered entity may be subject to penalties as a result of a business associate violating HIPAA, if the business associate is found to be an agent of the covered entity.
-We have developed and utilize a HIPAA compliance plan as part of our effort to comply with HIPAA privacy and security requirements.
+In addition, a covered entities are subject to penalties as a result of a business associate violating HIPAA, if the business associate is found to be an agent of the covered entity requirements.
 Our ongoing efforts to comply with privacy regulations and security regulations have and will continue to impose significant costs on us.